roobre/refractor/README.md

-# 🪞 Shatter
+# 🪞 Refractor

-Shatter is linux mirror load-balancer, which parallelizes requests between an extremely dynamic pool of mirrors.
+Refractor is linux mirror load-balancer, which parallelizes requests between an extremely dynamic pool of mirrors.
 Mirrors in the pool are constantly monitored for throughput, and slowest mirrors are continuously rotated out of the pool and replaced by new ones.

 ## Working principle

-The core of Shatter is a pool of workers, to which HTTP requests are routed.
+The core of Refractor is a pool of workers, to which HTTP requests are routed.
 A worker mapped to a particular mirror performs the request to said mirror and proxies the response to the user.

 Before considering a request, workers look how well they are performing compared to their peers.
 If they are on the bottom two positions of the ranking, they will resign and get out of the pool.
 The pool will automatically add a worker for a different mirror to compensate.